 The first issue of Clinician Reviews was released in February 1991 with Mittman as publisher and co-founder.
 It was heralded as a new publication for physician assistants and nurse practitioners; a joint venture of Clinicians Publishing Group, Clifton, NJ and Williams and Wilkins, Baltimore, MD; designed to help keep non-physician providers abreast of the latest advance in medicine, as reported in the research literature and at major medical meetings.
-Mittman and his partners, one of whom was Tom Yackeren, PA-C his classmate and good friend, took Clinicians Group and built it into a major publishing business by launching eight journals in six different physician specialties within an eight year period, something never done before in the history of medical publishing.
+Mittman and his partners, one of whom was Tom Yackeren, PA-C, took Clinicians Group and built it into a major publishing business by launching eight journals in six different physician specialties within an eight year period, something never done before in the history of medical publishing.
 In 2001, Clinicians Group was acquired by Jobson Publishing.

-Mittman has authored over 60 papers in publications as diverse as Chicken Soup for the Expectant Mothers Soul (2000), U.S. Pharmacist (2002), The British Medical Journal (2002) and others.
+Mittman has authored over 60 papers in publications as diverse as Chicken Soup for the Expectant Mother’s Soul (2000), U.S. Pharmacist (2002), The British Medical Journal (2002) and others.
 His co-authored paper in the BMJ was the first international paper written by PAs about PA practice.
 In 2007, he successfully trained as a Life Coach.
-Together with some close NP and PA colleagues, he co-founded the “American College of Clinicians” which was a national professional organization representing both NPs and PAs.
+Together with some close NP and PA colleagues, he co-founded the American College of Clinicians (ACC) which was a national professional organization representing both NPs and PAs.
 Mittman strongly believes that NPs and PAs must work together to insure a better future for both professions.
 Accordingly, he has spoken numerous times to NP and PA groups about the future of both professions.
-The ACC was an ad hoc organization, and once it’s mission of bringing NPs and PAs closer together was accomplished, it disbanded.
-In 2009 Mittman launched another dream; Clinician 1, the first internet community for PAs and NPs and is currently the editorial director of the community.
-He also serves as the vice president of PAs for Tomorrow, a national PA advocacy and representative organization which he co-founded with a number of PA leaders who felt more needed to be done to move the profession ahead in the areas of research, autonomy and identity.
+The ACC was an ad hoc organization, and once its mission of bringing NPs and PAs closer together was accomplished, it disbanded.
+In 2009 Mittman launched Clinician 1, the first internet community for PAs and NPs.
+He is currently the editorial director of the community.
+He also serves as the vice president of PAs for Tomorrow, a national PA advocacy and representative organization which he co-founded with a number of PA leaders.
+Mittman served as president elect of the AAPA in 2018 and as president of the organization from 2019 until 2020.

-Mittman and his wife Bonnie have been married for 38 years and have two children who are young adults.
+Mittman and his wife Bonnie have been married for over 40 years and have two children who are young adults.
 Max is currently in college and is a gifted artist and Blair is also in college and is majoring in psychology.
 The PA History Society is indebted to Mittman for his support and donation of personal papers and other items of historic interest.